pipewire-debian/pipewire-debian/README.md

 ### ...or the Github PPA

-:bulb: **Use IFF you have a good reason - mostly for non-Ubuntu distros (eg. Kali, MX, Parrot, Mint, Deepin, etc)**
+:bulb: **Use IFF you have a good reason Or If your distro (other debian based) Can't install from LP PPA.**

 ```bash
 curl -SsL https://pipewire-debian.github.io/pipewire-debian/ubuntu/KEY.gpg | sudo apt-key add -